scala/docs.scala-lang/_overviews/core/futures.md

 ## Introduction

-Futures provide a way to reason about performing many operations in parallel-- in an efficient and non-blocking way.
+Futures provide a way to reason about performing many operations in parallel -- in an efficient and non-blocking way.

 A [`Future`](https://www.scala-lang.org/api/current/scala/concurrent/Future.html)
 is a placeholder object for a value that may not yet exist.
 Generally, the value of the Future is supplied concurrently and can subsequently be used.